Indiana Fever: Media coverage

 Tegna Inc. holds the television rights to the Fever.
 Games air on WTHR, WTHR-DT3 or WALV-CD in Indianapolis, WCIX or WCIA in Champaign-Springfield, WXIX-DT3 in Cincinnati, WQAD-TV or WQAD-DT3 in Davenport, WKEF-DT3 in Dayton, WOI-TV or KCWI-TV in Des Moines, WFIE-DT2 in Evansville, WPTA-DT3 in Fort Wayne, WPBY-LD or WPBY-DT2 in Lafayette, WKYT-DT2 in Lexington, WHAS-TV or WHAS-DT2 in Louisville, and WCWW-LD, WMYS-LD or WNDU-DT2 in South Bend.
 Broadcasters for the Fever games are Pat Boylan, Debbie Antonelli, and Tully Bevilaqua.
-Select games air nationally on ABC, ESPN, ESPN2, Ion Television, NBA TV, CBS, and CBS Sports Network.
+Select games air nationally on ABC (WRTV), ESPN, ESPN2, Ion Television (WIPX-TV), NBA TV, CBS (WTTV), NBC (WTHR), Amazon Prime Video, USA, or NBCSN.

 Chris Denari served as the team's Play-by-Play Announcer from 2000 to 2017 before stepping down.